 Pizza Restaurant is a fun and engaging theme for your dramatic play center.
-Students in my class this year LOVE pizza so it was a theme of high interest to them.
+Students in my class this year LOVE pizza so it was a theme of high interest for them.

 To get students invested in their play and learning, they can make many of the props for the pizza restaurant.
 It also saves money too.